umake/make/README.md

     make projecthelp

-And it will print a list with all Ultimate Makefile avaliable options.
+And it will print a list with all Ultimate Makefile available options.